-Complete any further setup and tests of the logger including a test of communications to the server (see logger user-guide).
-This will require the communications cable (and any Y-adaptor in use) to be left in place during this process.
+Complete any further setup and tests of the logger including a test of communications to the server.
+This will require the use of the communications Y-cable, which should be left connected during this process.

-Before leaving site, disconnect any Y-cable being used for communications purposes and then re-connect the Hydrophone to the logger using just the Hydrophone cable.
+Before leaving site, disconnect the communications Y-cable and then re-connect the Hydrophone-2 cable directly to the logger.